tiagolafonso/Econometrics-class-r-files/Class16 - MissSpecification/class16_ex.md

 **10.** Estimate a parsimonious model of the regression estimated in 4.

-**11.** Given the regression in question 5, check the impact of the 2008 financial crisis on the German economy.
+**11.** Given the regression in question 5, check the impact of the 2008 financial crisis on the France economy.
 Was the impact cyclical or structural?

 **12.** Given the regression in question 5, check whether there is a structural break for 2008.